TomodomoCo/starter-wp/README.md

-## wpframe from Van Patten Media
+## vpmframe-wp

-This is our highly-opinionated framework for developing and deploying new WordPress websites.
+**vpmframe-wp** is Van Patten Media Inc.'s opinionated framework for developing and deploying new WordPress websites.

 It uses **Puppet**, **Capistrano**, **Vagrant**, and a number of other technologies for front-end scaffolding.